 Recommend against the use of oseltamivir unless suspected or confirmed influenza infection.

-Recommendation: Strongly recommend against the use of ribavirin and/or interferon for risk of harm.
+Recommendation: Recommend against the use of ribavirin and/or interferon outside of a randomized-controlled trial.

 Recommend against the use of colchicine# for treatment or prophylaxis outside a randomized-controlled trial.